Form cover

 Preamble

-Recognizing that hatred of Jews has manifested across civilizations and eras through different vocabularies, frameworks and ideological systems; affirming that antijudaism, antisemitism, and contemporary antizionism are historically interconnected expressions of the same underlying phenomenon of Jew-hatred; acknowledging that the modern world has witnessed the rapid spread of antizionism as a moral, political, and ideological worldview that targets Israel and Jews collectively through the demonization of Israel and Jewish self-determination; and committed to upholding the principles of human dignity, historical truth, academic integrity, and the protection of all communities from hate-based ideologies —
+Recognizing that hatred of Jews has manifested across civilizations through different vocabularies, frameworks, and ideological systems; affirming that antijudaism, antisemitism, and antizionism are historically interconnected expressions of the same underlying phenomenon of Jew-hatred; acknowledging that the modern world has witnessed the rapid spread of antizionism as a moral, political, and ideological worldview that targets Israel and Jews collectively through the demonization of Israel, Jewish peoplehood, and self-determination.

 The Jewish people have, across millennia, been subjected to distinct and historically documented forms of group-based hatred.
-These forms of hatred have occurred in identifiable eras — antijudaism, antisemitism and antizionism — each marked by its own ideological frameworks, libels and discriminatory practices.
+These have unfolded in identifiable eras — antijudaism, antisemitism, and antizionism — each marked by its own ideological frameworks, libels, and discriminatory practices.

-Antizionism emerged as a state-sponsored ideological program in the Soviet Union and was subsequently disseminated globally through international organizations, academic institutions, non-governmental bodies and digital networks.
-Entwining with Nazi and Middle Eastern influences, it has since developed into a coherent and systemic form of racism, disinformation, and demonization directed at the Jewish people, Israel, Israelis, and their supporters.
+Antizionism is the latest mutation of the demonization project that defines all forms of Jew-hatred.
+It emerged as a state-sponsored ideology in the Soviet Union and was later disseminated globally through international organizations, academic institutions, non-governmental bodies, and digital networks.
+Through its entanglement with Nazi ideology, Arab nationalist movements, and Islamist ideological movements, antizionism has developed into a systemic form of racism, disinformation, and delegitimation directed at the Jewish people, Israel, Israelis, and their supporters.

 Antizionism meets the criteria of a hate movement under contemporary legal, sociological, and human-rights frameworks by

-Antizionism functions as a national-origin-based animus in several ways, including by denying Jews and Israelis their recognized status as an indigenous people and by delegitimizing their lawful right to national self-determination in their ancestral homeland.
+It also functions as a form of national-origin discrimination by denying Jews their status as an indigenous people and by delegitimizing their lawful right to national self-determination.

 As an institution, we therefore commit to: